HALO-DM/FOX/README.md

 The design is modular – each step of the analysis is encapsulated in separate functions/modules with clear interfaces and documentation.

 Current repository structure
+'''text

-my-axion-project/          <-- project root (where pyproject.toml lives)␣␣ ├── axion_haloscope/       <-- the Python package (imported in code/tests)␣␣
+my-axion-project/          <-- project root (where pyproject.toml lives) ├── axion_haloscope/       <-- the Python package (imported in code/tests)␣␣
 │   ├── __init__.py
 │   ├── simulation.py